Jpipe001/METAR/README.md

 # METAR
+This is a project to WOW your friends and colleges.

 + In Memory of F. Hugh Magee, brother of John Magee author of poem HIGH FLIGHT.
 + Created by John Pipe with lots of help from David Bird and some code from Rui Santos.